Pakistan Formally Begins 2-year Term At UNSC, Pledging To Promote Peoples Self-determination Right - UrduPoint

 Pakistan, which was elected to the UN Security Council by the General Assembly in June 2024, has replaced Japan on the Asian seat.

-Ambassador Akram reaffirmed Pakistan’s dedication to strengthening international peace and security duing its tenure on the Council, pledging to actively participate in addressing both global and regional challenges.
+Ambassador Akram reaffirmed Pakistan's dedication to strengthening international peace and security during its tenure on the Council, pledging to actively participate in addressing both global and regional challenges.

 Recent Stories